 ABOUT THIS EVENT

-Attendees will walk away with several educational resources, tips and ideas that they can apply in their agency.
+Attendees will walk away with several educational resources, tips and strategies that they can apply in their agency.

-Follow our event updates on social media: #IPSADC
+Follow our event updates on social media: #IPSA2022

 The IPSA brings together the entire public safety community.
 Our attendees will include law enforcement, fire, EMS and public safety decision-makers.

 We will set the stage for you by providing impressive and high-quality content to inspire conversations.

 We promise to actively promote your company from the time you register through the end of the event.
 In other words, the earlier you register, the more value you get!

 Download our Agenda by clicking the below image.